 Today we want things better, faster and sometimes cheaper as well.
 And customer satisfaction is becoming insufficient to drive growth alone.
 Companies need to deliver more, a lot more!

 I was recently in the US and as seems to be the norm these days, the hotel in which I stayed asked me to rate their performance afterwards.
-I completed their form, giving only four and five-star ratings, as I had been very satisfied by the hotel, its rooms, the staff and their services.
-Imagine my surprise therefore when I got the following mail a day or so later:
+I completed their form, giving only four and five-star ratings, as I had been very satisfied with my stay, the hotel rooms, the staff and their services.
+Imagine my surprise therefore when I got the following email a day or so after submitting my review:

 “Thank you for taking the time to complete our online survey regarding your recent stay at our hotel.

 On behalf of our entire team, I would like to apologize for failing to exceed your expectations.
 Your satisfaction is important to us and we will be using the feedback you provided to make improvements to ensure we offer an exceptional experience for our guests in the future.

 I hope that you will consider staying with us again so that we can have another chance to provide you with a superior experience.”

 Shocking mail isn’t it?
 To think that a Hotel apologises for not exceeding my expectations!
 But I believe that is exactly why they get a 4 1/2 star rating on TripAdvisor.
 For them customer satisfaction is not enough; they want their guests to be enchanted, enthralled, excited, so that a return visit is a “no brainer”; no other hotel choice would make sense!Shocking to think that a Hotel would apologise for not exceeding my expectations! #hotel #travel #leisure #CustomerSatisfaction Click To Tweet